PerfectDreams/DockerSwarmTutorial/README.md

   * While Docker Swarm isn't deprecated, it is also not actively developed, so if you require a feature that isn't supported by it, it may take a loooong time until it is implemented.
 * You like to have shiny buzzwords in your CV.

-## When SHOULD I use Docker Swarm?

-* If you are self hosting your services in a dedicated server or in a VPS.
-(Example: dedicated servers @ OVH, Hetzner, etc)
-* If you use Docker Compose.
-  * Docker Swarm uses Docker Compose files for deployment too, so it is a natural step from Docker Compose -> Swarm!
-* If your services don't require persistent storage.

 ## But should I use Docker Swarm?

 Contrary to the popular belief, Docker Swarm is not deprecated!
 Yeah, sure, sadly there isn't too much dev work on Docker Swarm nowadays, but it isn't *dead* or *deprecated*, and after all, if it fits your needs, does it really need to be actively worked on?
 As long as it works, and if you get to a point where Docker Swarm is not fitting your needs, *then* move to Kubernetes!
-Don't overcomplicate your life right now just because some day, maybe, you would need Kubernetes.
+Don't overcomplicate your life right now just because some day, *maybe*, you would need Kubernetes.

-Besides, if it does get deprecated, you can migrate off of it with Kompose!
+If it does get deprecated, you can migrate off of it by converting your Docker Compose deployment files with [Kompose](https://kompose.io/), so it is not like you are going to end up being stuck on a dead platform forever.

 ## Official Tutorial